Generic Header Banner Generic Header Banner

 Ensure Strong Governance

-Develop Gen AI models with built-in governance structures to meet regulatory requirements.
-Decide between public and private learning models: A recent report shows four out of 10 early adopters use proprietary models to train Gen AI tools.5
+Develop Gen AI models with built-in governance structures to meet regulatory requirements and support high-risk use cases such as adverse media screening for AML.
+Decide between public and private learning models: A recent report shows four out of 10 early adopters use proprietary models to train Gen AI tools, strengthening control, transparency and accountability across adverse media AML workflows.5

 Upskill Your